-Program 25: Code Enforcement
+Program 26: Code Enforcement

 The Community Development Department's Code Enforcement Division with assistance from the Building Division and the Fire District will continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes.
 The Code Enforcement Division will also refer income-eligible households to County housing rehabilitation programs for assistance in making the code corrections.
 Targeted efforts to improve housing conditions in areas of need will facilitate place-based revitalization and assist in reducing displacement risk for residents by improving living conditions and enabling them to remain in their home and community.
+Provide information regarding home rehabilitation programs in English and Spanish to residents to encourage place-based revitalization.
+Additionally, conduct proactive code enforcement in housing that serves farmworkers in order to ensure rehabilitation resources are reaching these communities, and to gather more information about housing rehabilitation needs in this part of the community.